frozenarc/ze-framework/tutorial/configuration_file.md

 16. "ViewValidators" is the validators chain for this event.
 This specifies validators which validates the event before data loading occurs.

 17. "ViewValidator" has an attribute called "type".
-The "type" is fully qualified class name of the class which implements "org.frozenarc.zeframework.viewvalidator.ViewValidator".
+The "type" is fully qualified class name of the class which implements `org.frozenarc.zeframework.viewvalidator.ViewValidator`.
 The class would be called when the view event occurs.
 The "validate" method of the class returns another view name if the current view event should not be processed further.
 If the method returns null then next validator form the chain would be called.

 18. "Actions" contains configuration for all actions.

 19. "Action" defines all configuration needed for the action event.
-The element has attributes called "name" and "handler". "name" is the name of the action event. "handler" is the fully qualified class name of the class which implements "org.frozenarc.zeframework.actionhandler.ActionHandler".
+The element has attributes called "name" and "handler". "name" is the name of the action event. "handler" is the fully qualified class name of the class which implements `org.frozenarc.zeframework.actionhandler.ActionHandler`.
 The class would called when the action event occurs.
 The class is to process incoming data from models (defined in (20)) and to send the data to some data target (like database, webservices etc.).
 The "handleAction" method of the class returns view name of the next view event should be occurred.

 20. "ModelNames" specifies all model names which are will be used to carry data from browser to server for this event.